MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xbox-live/xbox-live-sandboxes.md

 keywords: xbox live, xbox, games, uwp, windows 10, xbox one ms.localizationpriority: medium
 ---

-# Xbox Live Sandboxes Intro
+# Xbox Live Sandboxes overview

 In [Xbox Live Service Configuration](xbox-live-service-configuration.md), it was explained that you must configure information about your title online, usually in [Partner Center](https://partner.microsoft.com/dashboard).
 This information includes things like the leaderboards your title wants to display, achievements that players can unlock, matchmaking configuration, etc.